Recognizing the Signs of a Stroke

 If you’ve ever witnessed or had a stroke, is a scary experience.
 A stroke happens when blood stops flowing to any part of your brain, which damages brain cells.
 Since some strokes are more subtle than others, recognizing the signs of stroke and acting quickly could mean the difference between a full recovery and life-altering disabilities.

-A stroke is a medical emergency, so don’t play tough guy if you experience any of these 4 major signs of stroke:
+A stroke is a medical emergency, so don’t play tough guy if you experience any of these three major signs of stroke, with the fourth being the critical factor (F.A.S.T. for short):

 - Face — Sudden drooping face muscles (usually on one side) could mean a stroke is happening.